Qin Dynasty 秦朝 221 - 206 BCE

 Indeed it is even believed the Western name ‘China’ may derive from ‘Qin kingdom’.
 Before the Qin dynasty there had been seven kingdoms clustered around the Yellow and Yangzi Rivers.
 These kingdoms were engaged in incessant mutual attrition during the Warring States period until one of them, 'Qin', proved dominant.
 The Qin kingdom was on the western edge of China and needed an efficient cavalry to repulse raids by the nomadic people on its borders and these military skills proved decisive.
 It was considered so close to barbarism that Qin representatives did not attend meetings with the other six warring states.
 It may also have been the first of the kingdoms to master the use of iron weaponry giving it an advantage over those still using bronze.
 They fought from horseback and not from cumbersome, unwieldy chariots like the other states.

 Through dictatorial (Legalist) rule the first Qin emperor defeated all the other kingdoms and formed for the first time a Chinese nation state under one ruler, inventing the concept of ‘Emperor of China’.
+Although the term 'dynasties' is used for the preceding periods it was only under the Qin that the state was centrally controlled under one person, previously it had been a case of loose association with a local ruler having autonomy.
 The Qin state was an efficient military machine and pursued a policy of subjugation of ‘all under heaven’.
+It was brought in as a fervent revolution, not just a change of leadership.
 By conquests as far south as Guangdong, Qin Shihuangdi created the rough boundary of the country of China that has stood to the present day.
 The Great Wall of China was built to define China's northern limit by joining and strengthening existing border walls.
 Other major construction projects included his capital city; his mausoleum and a network of roads, canals and irrigation systems.
 Control of water supply enabled agricultural production to increase; providing food for the burgeoning empire.

 Qin Shihuangdi moved the country away from a slave to a feudal system.
 He disbanded the many militia that had been the means of maintaining the earlier state of incessant warfare.
 The creation of a complete set of unambiguous laws for the first time codified rights and responsibilities.
 Arbitrary punishment was abolished.
 A key reform of the Qin Dynasty was the division of government into three separate functions : administration; military and supervision of the administration.
 The later function included the appointment of officials and the keeping of records, it checked that the administration carried out the orders it was given.
 This division made the empire less likely to break apart, as no one person held both the administrative and military power needed to mount a revolt against the Emperor.
 An administrator was appointed directly by the emperor from a distant area so he would have no loyal, local power-base to exploit.